-The Payroll Assessment represents an allocation to state agencies of the costs for the central payroll function of the Division of Human Resource Management.
-The Payroll Assessment is allocated to each state agency as a specific percentage of the total gross salaries included in agencies' budgets.
+An allocation to state agencies of the costs for the central payroll function of the DHRM.
+This assessment is allocated to each state agency as an amount per employee per year.
 The following agencies do not pay the Payroll Assessment since they have their own payroll centers: